InterStim for OAB Frequently Asked Questions

 Northeast Ohio's Leader in OAB Treatment

 Board-certified urogynecologist, Dr. Costas Apostolis, has provided this list of frequently asked questions to help patients better understand overactive bladder symptoms and treatment with the InterStim system.
-If you have been diagnosed with OAB and are in need of treatment, contact our urogynecology office in Akron or Youngstown, OH today at (330) 953-3414.
+If you have been diagnosed with OAB and are in need of treatment, contact our urogynecology clinic in Akron or Youngstown, OH today at (330) 953-3414.